Skip to Content

 • Automatic handling of duplicate headings.

-import { H2 } from "@hyunjinno/react-toc"; <H2 style={{ color: "blue" }}>My Section</H2>; // After hydration: <h2 class="toc-heading" id="my-section" style="color: blue;">My Section</h2>
+import { H2 } from "@hyunjinno/react-toc/heading"; <H2 style={{ color: "blue" }}>My Section</H2>; // After hydration: <h2 class="toc-heading" id="my-section" style="color: blue;">My Section</h2>

 If multiple headings have the same text, unique suffixes are automatically appended: